-The OIG has alleged that the respondent violated the above referenced provisions of the DPM as a result of his solicitation of Verizon Communication to pay for an evening reception during the Democratic National Convention in Los Angeles, California in August 2000.
-Consequently, the Inspector General has alleged that the respondent engaged in activity which was not compatible with the full and proper discharge of his responsibilities as a government official and created the appearance of impropriety.
+The OIG has alleged that the respondent violated the above referenced provisions of the DPM as a result of his participation in alleged fundraising activities for CACS and FTKF; and, that consequently the respondent engaged in activities which were not compatible with the full and proper discharge of his responsibilities as a government official and created the appearance of impropriety.
 The OIG relies exclusively upon its Report, which is incorporated herein in its entirety.